The United States - Federal Copy link

 The context: California is the key jurisdiction of operation for innovative companies of all sizes, boasting an economy that would rank as the fifth-largest in the world (ahead of the UK) if the State were its own country.
 Silicon Valley remains the centre of gravity for US AI funding.
 Even setting aside the major success story of OpenAI, the Bay Area still attracted seven times more investment into generative AI between 2019-2024 than New York, the next biggest hub in the US.

 The rules: California introduced thirty-eight AI-related Bills during the 2024 legislative session.
 The most controversial - SB 1047, which would have placed binding rules on the developers of the most powerful frontier AI models - was vetoed by the Governor on the grounds that targeting the technology itself rather than its potential use cases did not adequately mitigate the risks of AI going wrong or being misused.
-However, the Governor did sign eighteen AI-focused Bills from the 2024 session, including AB 2013 and SB 942, which will set new transparency standards for sharing model training data and disclosing synthetic content respectively.
+However, the Governor did sign eighteen AI-focused Bills from the 2024 session, of which the most relevant to founders are AB 2013 and SB 942, which set new transparency standards for sharing model training data and disclosing synthetic content respectively.

 What this means for founders Copy link